 Note: Pistia stratiotes is extremely frost-sensitive and will not tolerate freezing temperatures.

 Dwarf Water Lettuce does not need a substrate.
 This plant is a floater and grows only on the surface of the water.

 Dwarf Water Lettuce needs medium light.
-For example, a typical 10 – 12 hours light cycle with 4000K to 7000K will be good enough for this plant.
+For example, a typical 10 – 12 hours light cycle with full-spectrum lights will be good enough for this plant.
 For growing the plants in an aquarium, you might require a continuous set of full-range T5 or T8 small-sized bulbs.
 These are regarded as sufficient for growing these plants.

 However, most of the lettuce plants that you get out there are should be subjected to direct bright light or sunlight only gradually for the best outcomes.
 Upon purchasing, if you tend to place them under the light right after, the chances are that the leaves might get scorched with the plant struggling to grow rapidly later on.